olimorris/hledger-forecast/README.md

     Usage: hledger-forecast summarize [options]

-        -f, --forecast FILE              The FORECAST yaml file to summarize -h, --help                       Show this help message
+        -f, --forecast FILE              The path to the FORECAST yaml file to summarize -h, --help                       Show this help message

 ## :gear: Configuration